 I was debating whether or not I should do this individuality prompt– I’m pretty against the idea of going with the grain or whatever (whatever that means, I don’t really understand what the grain is or where it’s going.
 This is kind of a weird analogy).
 But here we are.
-I am adhering to the norm.
-I am anti-revolutionary.
-Boring boring boring.
+I am adhering to the norm and being anti-revolutionary and boring.
 I’ll forgive myself for it later.

 While we’re on the topic of analogies, I have to say that using analogies is another horrible way of adhering to the norm– like, God, why can’t you come up with anything original?

 I feel that I’ve always had a strong sense of self from a young age, though obviously this has evolved dramatically over the years.
-When I was really young, this meant that I had some weirdly conceived notion that I had superpowers or something.
-I am not really sure what possessed me to think that.
-I guess I made it up, but it meant that I spent a good deal of my childhood years unlearning this notion and realizing that I do not, in fact, have supersonic powers.
-It was a little hard for me to wrap my head around that at first, since changing your mindset is one of the hardest things to do ever, but Lord knows where that whole idea came from anyway.
-It just bubbled up to the surface from somewhere inside the nebulous cauldron of childhood fog.
+When I was really young, this meant that I had some weird pre-conceived notion that I had superpowers or something.
+I am not really sure what possessed me to think that, but I also like the idea that I would just right off the bat assume I had laser vision.
+Eventually, all it really meant that I spent a good deal of my childhood years unlearning this notion and realizing that I do not, in fact, have supersonic powers.
+It was a little hard for me to wrap my head around that at first, since changing your mindset is one of the hardest things to do ever, and also, how can I not be better than everyone?
 I swear I’ll never understand it and I have no desire to.

 I am pretty introspective; sometimes, I’ll spend hours saying my thoughts out loud to myself just so I can sort them out when they start to get too scattered, which to be fair, is pretty often.
 I guess that’s where my general disorganization comes from; it starts in my head.
 I think that everything that physically manifests must come from inside your head.
 Anyway, really all that whole thing does is make it hard for me to sleep.